axboe/fio/HOWTO.rst

 	When :option:`sqthread_poll` is set, this option provides a way to define which CPU should be used for the polling thread.

+.. option:: hipri

+   [io_uring]

+        If this option is set, fio will attempt to use polled IO completions.
+        Normal IO completions generate interrupts to signal the completion of IO, polled completions do not.
+Hence they are require active reaping by the application.
+The benefits are more efficient IO for high IOPS scenarios, and lower latencies for low queue depth IO.

+   [pvsync2]

+	Set RWF_HIPRI on I/O, indicating to the kernel that it's of higher priority than normal.

+   [sg]

+	If this option is set, fio will attempt to use polled IO completions.
+	This will have a similar effect as (io_uring)hipri.
+Only SCSI READ and WRITE commands will have the SGV4_FLAG_HIPRI set (not UNMAP (trim) nor VERIFY).
+Older versions of the Linux sg driver that do not support hipri will simply ignore this flag and do normal IO.
+The Linux SCSI Low Level Driver (LLD) that "owns" the device also needs to support hipri (also known as iopoll and mq_poll).
+The MegaRAID driver is an example of a SCSI LLD.
+Default: clear (0) which does normal (interrupted based) IO.

 .. option:: userspace_reap : [libaio]

 	Normally, with the libaio engine in use, fio will use the